Start here if you are brand new to teaching with Stile.

 Part 4 will show you how to quickly review and mark your students' work, as well as provide targeted feedback to help your students get the most from every lesson.

 Each part takes about 15-20 minutes and includes links to more tutorials in case you want to dive deeper down the rabbit hole.
-For a more thorough tour, you can book a PL session for your school or attend one of our upcoming events.
-You can also contact the Stile Support team for tips, tutorials, and hands-on help!
+For a more thorough tour including pedagogical best practices, you can register for one of our Professional Learning workshops.
+You can also contact the Stile Support team for tips, tutorials, and hands-on help.

 Continue on to Part 2: Log in, organize Lessons, and add students